BorisMarin8004/LocaMap-backend-challenge/README.md

 }

 ### Security
 The key for API requests is currently set to "key", which can be changed in the api.py file.
 We can also set different keys for any other APIs we might use.
+I also recommend changing "--host=0.0.0.0" option in the flask to docker container IP, once we want to go into production for extra security.

 ### Scalability
 In the current state, the backend can be easily scaled.
 For example, if we would like to add another API, we can just add it to the web_api folder as a separate python file, which we would like to app.py using Blueprint.
 We can also add any number of local databases and link them to app.py using Blueprint as well.